poissonconsulting/poisdata/README.md

 poisdata
 ========

-A skeleton for Poisson Consulting packages.
+An R package to read and write data for Poisson Consulting scripts and packages.

 Demonstration
 -------------